denevell/iptables-book/iptables.rst

 Introduction: Basic concepts, setup and a basic rule
 ====================================================

-Concepts: Tables, hook pcoints and chains
+Concepts: Tables, hook points and chains
 ----------------------------------------

 iptables have 'tables' that group the types of rules you can perform, e.g. forwarding packets, rejecting packets.
 By default, you have ``nat``, ``filter`` and ``mangle``, which will be explained in due course.